 Apprehensive Amalia at 33 years old.

-This week's vintage sketch is based on a small, blurry passport photo (see below) taken in January 1934, a few weeks before she sailed from Genoa to North America.
+This week's vintage sketch is based on a small, blurry passport photo (see below) taken in January 1934, a few weeks before my grandmother sailed from Genoa, Italy, to North America.

-During the seven years that her husband has been in Canada scrimping and saving for her to immigrate, my nonna has lived with her in-laws in the home I visited several times in Pozzo di Codroipo.
+During the seven years that her husband has been in Canada scrimping and saving for her to immigrate, my nonna (or Nonni as she signed her letters to me) lived with her in-laws in the home I visited several times in Pozzo di Codroipo.
 This was a fairly common practice back then.

 Why is she apprehensive?